BrendonONeill/BugTrackingAppV2/README.md

 ## Extra features to add
 - Adding a project section to create new projects and find bugs to do with that project.

+## Bug
+(New) When recycling a bug the timer seems to hit 0 and enter the minus numbers. the data in the recycling bin should be removed after 30 days.